s1t5/mail-archiver/doc/GmailBestPractices.md

 1. Go to Gmail Settings → See all settings → Forwarding and POP/IMAP tab
 2. In the "IMAP Access" section, select "Auto-Expunge off - Wait for the client to update the server." and "Move the message to the Bin"

+## ⚠️ Gmail IMAP Rate Limiting

+Gmail imposes a daily rate limit of 2500MB for IMAP retrieval.
+When archiving large volumes of emails, be aware that you may hit this limit, which could temporarily pause email retrieval until the next day.
+Plan your archiving schedule accordingly to work within these limitations.

 ## ✅ Best Practices Summary

 Following these best practices will help ensure smooth operation of the Mail Archiver with your Gmail accounts while maintaining data integrity and optimal performance.